alanisaac/python-workshop/docs/module-1/topics/01-environment-setup.md

 python3 -m venv .env
 source .env/Scripts/activate
 ```

+By default, the virtual environment will be the same Python version as you're currently using (it can be changed with the `--python` [flag](https://virtualenv.pypa.io/en/latest/cli_interface.html#section-discovery)).

 > Common conventions for virtual environment directory names include `env`, `venv`, `.env`, and `.venv`.
 Regardless of the name you choose, good practice is to make sure the virtual environment directory is ignored in the repository's [`.gitignore`](../../.gitignore) file (or equivalent), to avoid checking it in to source control.